adkomyagin/mongofs/README.md

 5. I'm using OS X FUSE that should be compatible with Linux, but I have not tested the app on any other OS yet.

+6. Although C++/C/Python append works fine, Bash ">>" operator doesn't append but instead overwrites the file from the beginning.

+7. I spotted a few rare segfaults when I was heavily using vim with its' swap files, so vim is not my friend :(